yourbankempty666/yourbankempty666/README.md

 - 👋 Hi, I’m @yourbankempty666
-- 👀 I’m interested in ...pen testing :)
+- 👀 I’m interested in ...pen testing
-- 🌱 I’m currently learning ... the basics of everything i can find online in pythoin and kali :)
+- 🌱 I’m currently learning ... the basics of everything i can find online in python and kali :)
-- 💞️ I’m looking to collaborate on ... if anyione has any pointers p[lease dont hesitate to write me on telegram or jabber
+- 💞️ I’m looking to collaborate on ... if anyione has any pointers please dont hesitate to write me on telegram or jabber
 - 📫 How to reach me ... telegram = @yourbankempty jabber longwalkshortdock@conversations.im

 <!---